csufeardir/reddit_scroller/README.md

 - Now each scroll guarantees you a number of images between 15-25
 - Gifs are also supported
 - If subreddit consists less than 2 images per page on average, scrolling will stop.
-- If you search a subreddit with no pictures, loading will stop after ~20 pages and average is calculated.
-You will see an error message.
+- If you search a subreddit with no pictures, loading will stop after 20 pages and average is calculated.
+This takes around ~8 seconds and you will see an error message.
 - If you exceed 500 pages, scrolling will stop.
 - Toggle switch added to include/exclude gifs.